AJRepo/ZimbraCertDeploy/README.md

 # ZimbraCertDeploy
 Letsencrypt Post-Renew Script customized for a Zimbra server

-This is designed to install a TLS certificate directly on the Zimbra mail server.
-It is good to have a valid certificate on each Zimbra mail server even if that's not the certificate seen by browsers (e.g. if you use HaProxy or the like between clients and the server).
+This program automatically installs the TLS certificate that has been downloaded by certbot.

+It leverages the Certbot post-deploy hooks to run automatically after certbot has renewed a certificate, or it can be run independently.

+When certbot renews certificates, it calls scripts in `/etc/letsencrypt/renewal-hooks/deploy/` .

 # Requrements